 Many expats returning home and Chinese people going overseas will realize that certain Chinese websites (usually video or music streaming sites such as Youku and iQiyi) are not functionally usable from outside China.
 This is usually because of copyright issues since some Chinese streaming sites stream full movies, albums, TV shows without paying royalties.

 A VPN with servers located within China will enable you to use these streaming sites even if you are not in China.
-By masking your IP address with a China IP, Youku/Sohu/etc will be fooled into thinking you are in China.
+By masking your IP address with a China IP address, Youku/Sohu/etc will be fooled into thinking you are in China and you can use those websites normally.